+So, now we know what forensic means, let’s take a look at some typical examples of the sorts of evidence that forensic testing can provide.
+It’s important to note that forensic science is capable of finding a wide range of different types of evidence from crime scenes to help in the investigation and prosecution of criminals.
 The California Bureau of Forensic Services (BFS) operates ten regional laboratories for assisting law enforcement agencies that do not have access to in-house crime laboratories.
-As part of this system, the BFS collects evidence in the following areas:
+As part of this system, the BFS collects evidence in the following areas: :

 Challenging Forensic Evidence in a Criminal Matter

 When forensic evidence is introduced, as with all allegations in the American system of justice, it is the proponent – the prosecution, in a criminal matter – that typically bears the burden to show the evidence is reliable.
-With regard to forensic evidence, proving the evidence is reliable requires proof the underlying scientific theory was valid and accepted by the relevant scientific community.
+Establishing the reliability of forensic evidence requires demonstrating the validity and acceptance of the underlying scientific theory by the relevant scientific community.
 Secondly, there must be proof the technique applying the theory was also valid.
 Finally, the proponent must show the technique was properly applied in the specific case.
 Other reliability factors include the existence of literature supporting or rejecting the theory and technique, the potential rate of error of the technique, confirmation of the technique by others, and the experience and skill level of the person who applied the technique.
 All of these factors can provide an avenue to challenge the introduction of such evidence, and it will typically fall on the criminal defense attorney to introduce flaws in the technique in an effort to get the evidence disqualified from introduction at trial.

 Speak to a Criminal Defense Attorney